algorandfoundation/algokit-utils-ts/docs/capabilities/testing.md

 The testing capability provides mechanisms for waiting for indexer to catch up, namely:

 - `algotesting.runWhenIndexerCaughtUp(run: () => Promise<T>)` - Executes the given action every 200ms up to 20 times until there is no longer an error with a `status` property with `404` and then returns the result of the action; this will work for any call that calls indexer APIs expecting to return a single record
-- `algorandFixture.waitForIndexer()` - Waits for indexer to catch up with all transactions that have been captured by the `transactionLogger` in the Algorand fixture
+- `algorandFixture.waitForIndexer()` - Waits for indexer to catch up with that latest transaction that has been captured by the `transactionLogger` in the Algorand fixture
 - `algorandFixture.waitForIndexerTransaction(transactionId)` - Waits for indexer to catch up with the single transaction of the given ID

 ## Logging transactions